WebAssembly/design/AstSemantics.md

   * Int32Ult - unsigned less than
   * Int32Ule - unsigned less than or equal

+Note that greater-than and greater-than-or-equal operations are not required, since "a < b" == "b > a" and "a <= b" == "b >= a".
+Such equalities also hold for floating point comparisons, even considering NaN.

 Additional 32-bit integer Operations under consideration:

   * Int32SMulHigh - signed multiplication (upper 32-bits)